-If you are suffering from neuropathy pain and looking for a chiropractic treatment center in Dallas, look no further than ChiroRehab, Texas.
+Tingling hands & feet are not signs of normalcy.
+If you are suffering from neuropathy pain and looking for a Dallas Chiropractor treatment center that can take care of these symptoms, look no further than ChiroRehab, Texas.
 Our expertly trained professionals will be able to provide the relief you need.
 Call us today at (214) 369-4777!

 Neuropathy is a neurological condition that affects the peripheral nerves and can be caused by many different factors.
 Some causes of neuropathy are diabetes and chemotherapy treatments.
 The symptoms of neuropathy vary depending on the type of nerve damage, which includes loss of sensation in hands or feet, tingling, pain, muscle weakness, and difficulty walking or standing.
 In some cases, a doctor may require surgery to repair damaged nerves, but chiropractic care has been found to help reduce these symptoms in most people with neuropathy.